bharaticom/qiot-retail-edgepos-dotnet/README.md

 A Point of Sale app - demonstrating a distributed system supported by a well-crafted UI.

-It is a proof of concept.
-Check the Disclaimer below.

-## Background

-This is an attempt at learning micro-services and asyncronous messaging that started as simply a "Point of Sale" app.

 ### Development approach

 It started when crafting a UI and adding the basic functionality.
 Thinking about the domain, what a User would expect from an app such as this - a general Behavior-centric approach to development.